-Plane Justice has been granted a standing invitation to participate in Noise Management Board community group pre-planning meetings, and was granted observer status to attend the seventh full meeting of the NMB.
+Plane Justice has been granted a standing invitation to participate in Noise Management Board community group pre-planning meetings.

 Set up by Gatwick in March 2016, the NMB is a consultative body comprised of county councils and community groups as well as Gatwick, the CAA, NATS and other consultative committees, with the stated objective of reducing the impact of Gatwick aircraft noise on the communities around the airport.
 The current Chair of the NMB is Bo Redeborn.

-The founder membership of the NMB was originally determined last year, before Plane Justice was even formed, and is not currently due to be reviewed until next year; But we will be pressing as hard as we can to convert our current situation to full membership, given the current imbalance in the community group membership of the NMB.
+The founder membership of the NMB was originally determined in 2016, before Plane Justice was even formed, and is not currently due to be reviewed until later this year; We will be pressing to convert our current situation to full membership, given the current imbalance in the community group membership of the NMB.